nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_data_data_mapping.md

 ## What is ITK3 Messaging Solution Data Mapping? ##

-Any ITK3 Messaging Solution will require some mapping to the FHIR Resources included in the Message Bundle.
-For documents the data will also need to be mapped to the sections of the document.
+Any ITK3 Messaging Solution will require some mapping of the systems data to the FHIR Resources included in the Message Bundle.
+For documents the data will also need to be mapped to the narrative element of the sections of the document.
+Some data items will probably not be available on the sending system data source and will therefore need to be created when the message is constructed.
+For example UUIDs for identifiers.

-The sender of the ITK3 Document will need to either create Bundle and MessageHeader data items or source  them from its own data store.
-When it sources from its own data store then a mapping will need to be done.
-Some data items such as UUIDs for identifiers for example will always need to be created by sending systems.
+Other information may need to be retrieved from central systems.
+For example ODS codes, SDS identifiers and in some cases patient information.